zaimzazali/SEGP_G05/README.md

 #### Web Technologies

-In order to let lecturers send projects id, name and details online, which can be received by students’ M5 stack, the web side should meet the requirements of uploading new project, modifying original projects and saving these projects.
+In order to let lecturers send projects id, name and details online, which can be received by students’ M5 Stack, the web side should meet the requirements of uploading new project, modifying original projects and saving these projects.
 Firstly, the client side is designed by HTML and CSS, which completes the needs of this system for the frame and look of the webpage.

 And then, in server side, using node.js to get the original projects stored in JSON file so that the lecturer can intuitively understand the project information which they have submitted and modify the content of these projects.
 Meanwhile, saving the project list in JSON file, which can be deleted and inserted.